datacamp/authoring/docs/mobile/exercises/README.md

 You can opt to use a `table` block instead of an `output` block, for example when displaying the output of a SQL query, which is more appropriate as a table.
-The table field has two subfields.
+A table field has two subfields.
 First is `data`, which contains the actual table data as comma separated values.
 They needn't be aligned, but they can be and sometimes this improves readability.
 The second is `message`, which contains a short string of text that is displayed in the footer of the